-Chris Breaux, Staples Director National Accounts — Furniture, provides insight and tips to help with this specialized purchase.
+Chris Breaux, Sr. Mgr Vertical Markets, provides insight and tips to help with this specialized purchase.
 Read his advice to find the items that can stretch your healthcare furniture dollars further and provide comfort.

 Invest Right the First Time

 Healthcare furniture does heavy-duty work.
 It has to be easily cleanable, stand up to commercial-level wear and tear and meet standards that traditional furniture does not.
-For example, healthcare furniture must meet bariatric weight capacity requirements so it can safely and comfortably accommodate heavy or obese people.
+For example, healthcare furniture must meet bariatric weight capacity requirements so it can safely and comfortably accommodate people of different sizes.
 Furthermore, healthcare chairs are designated as “24/7,” meaning they can hold up to round-the-clock use, as opposed to eight-hour use for a typical chair.